krizkontrolz/Home-Assistant-nextion_handler/UI_Design/Minimalist/README.md

 ### 🔸 EXTENT (structural foundation):
 _The base foundation is a transparent rectangle that is a multiple of 20 x 20 px blocks (snapped to 20x20 grid)._
-It sets the outer bounds of the component, ensures that all components will snap together, and maintains the reference for offsets by which each constituent element floats away from grid edges.
+It sets the outer bounds of the component, ensures that all components will snap together cleanly, and maintains the reference for offsets by which each constituent element floats away from grid edges.
 For a typical single entity card, with label, (like the `Garage` light example above) this would be 80px x 120px.

 ### 🔸 shadow (beneath card):
 _Offsets from the EXTENT: top = 3px, sides = 4px, bottom = 3px.
 Rectangle rounding radius (of corners) = 11px._